District Institutional Capacity

 The District Assembly as a legislative body is presided over by a Presiding Member who is elected from among the members to serve for a period of two years.
 The District Chief Executive (DCE) who is nominated by the government and confirmed by not less than two-thirds members of the assembly and heads the Assembly.
 The District Assembly has the power of legislation, that is, to make bye-laws for local development.
 It also has responsibility for formulating and executing overall policies, programs and plans for local development.

 The Executive Committee of the assembly is the operational arms of the Assembly.
 Indeed the assembly’s functions are operationalized through the Executive Committee.
 Under the Local Government Act 462 (1993), the Executive Committee is responsible for the performance of the executive functions of the assembly.
 Specifically, the Executive Committee is to perform the following functions:

 - Coordinate plans and programmes of the Sub-Committee and submit these as comprehensive plans of the District Assembly

 - Oversee the administration of the district in collaboration with the DCE

 - Develop and execute approved plans of the Units, Areas and Towns in the district.

-In the performance of the above executive functions, the Gushegu District Assembly has established the five statutory sub-committees as follows:
+In the performance of the above executive functions, the Gushegu Municipal Assembly has established the five statutory sub-committees as follows: